 Risk Factors and Complications

 Bumps on or around the head are common and have a large variety of causes.
 Many will resolve on their own or with simple at-home treatment.
-There are no specific risk factors for head bumps, given the ride variety of causes.
+There are no specific risk factors for head bumps, given the riding variety of causes.

 Complications of head bumps include spreading, growth, or infection.
 If your head bump is due to acne or a cyst, picking at it can cause it to become infected.
-When a head bump is caused by trauma, complications may include a concussion or more serious brain injury.
-Any head bump caused by trauma that is accompanied by other symptoms should be discussed with a health care provider.
+When a head bump is caused by trauma, complications may include a concussion or a more serious brain injury.
+Any head bump caused by trauma that is accompanied by other symptoms should be discussed with a healthcare provider.

 When to See a Doctor

 Not all bumps on the head require a doctor’s attention.
 Often the swelling, pain, or redness on or around the head will clear up on its own within a few days to a few weeks.

 If you, or someone you’re caring for, experience any of the following symptoms coupled with a head bump—particularly right after the incident that caused the lump—it’s important to see a doctor immediately:

 - Repeated vomiting